-Our cars travelled less far when we used the carpet surface than when we used the smooth surface.
-This is because there is more friction between the car and carpet than between the car and smooth surface.
+The cars travelled less far when we used the carpet surface than when we used the smooth surface.
+This is because there is more friction between the car and the carpet than between the car and the smooth surface.

 For younger children

-Try pushing the car and comparing with the distance travelled if you don’t push.
+Try pushing the car and comparing it with the distance travelled if the car is not pushed.
 Does the extra force make a difference?